fknorr/gtk3-opengl/README.md

 ![Visual Selection Screenshot](docs/screenshots/visuals.png)

 The library is integrated into the Glade UI designer and GNU's pkg-config mechanism.
-GtkGLCanvas closely interacts with GLEW for extension loading and requires libGLEW to be present on the target system.
+GtkGLCanvas uses Epoxy for extension loading and requires libEpoxy to be present on the target system.

 The project is released under the GNU GPL Version 3 (See LICENSE for details).